ultrasaurus/altwebgen/README.md

 NOTE: everything will change, don't depend on this staying as is

 BEWARE:
-* live reload only works when JS code is manually included (see sidebar/templates/layout.hbs)
 * to use automatic transcript generations (and run the tests)...
 ```ln -s $PWD/transcript-converter ~/transcript-converter```